trilogy-data/pytrilogy-nlp/README.md

 trilogy-nlp is python 3.10+

 ## Open AI Config
-Requires setting the following environment variables
+Requires setting the following environment variables or passing them into NLPEngine creation.

 - OPENAI_API_KEY
 - OPENAI_MODEL

-Recommended to use "gpt-3.5-turbo" or higher as the model.
+Recommended to use "gpt-4o-mini" or higher as the model.

+## Gemini
+Requires setting the following environment variables or passing them into NLpEngine reation

+- GOOGLE_API_KEY

 ## LlamaFile Config

+Run server locally